Headshed/cube-integration/Clients-Assignments-Campaigns.md

 The `include_inactive_campaigns `parameter is optional and will be set to False of not included. (i.e. retrieving only active campaigns)

+NB!
+Campaigns API is only available for internal users of Cube.

 #### Example response:
 ```json
 {